Massive fire engulfs beloved Notre Dame Cathedral in Paris

 The exact cause of the blaze was not known, but French media quoted the Paris fire brigade as saying the fire is “potentially linked” to a 6 million-euro ($6.8 million) renovation project on the church’s spire and its 250 tons of lead.
 The Paris prosecutors’ office ruled out arson and possible terror-related motives, and said it was treating it as an accident.

 As the spire fell, the sky lit up orange and flames shot out of the roof behind the nave of the cathedral, among the most visited landmarks in the world.
 Hundreds of people lined up bridges around the island that houses the church, watching in shock as acrid smoke rose in plumes.
-Speaking alongside junior Interior minister Laurent Nunez late Monday, police chief Jean-Claude Gallet said “two thirds of the roofing has been ravaged.”
-Gallet said firefighters would keep working overnight to cool down the building.
+Speaking alongside junior Interior minister Laurent Nunez late Monday, Gallet noted that “two thirds of the roofing has been ravaged.”
+He said firefighters would keep working overnight to cool down the building.

 Late Monday, signs pointed to the fire nearing an end as lights could be seen through the windows moving around the front of the cathedral, apparently investigators inspecting the scene.
+The city’s mayor, Anne Hidalgo, said the significant collection of art work and holy objects inside the church had been recovered.
 Remarkably, only one of the about 400 firefighters who battled the blaze was injured, officials said.

 The fire came less than a week before Easter amid Holy Week commemorations.
 As the cathedral burned, Parisians gathered to pray and sing hymns outside the church of Saint Julien Les Pauvres across the river from Notre Dame while the flames lit the sky behind them.
 Paris Archbishop Michel Aupetit invited priests across France to ring church bells in a call for prayers.

 French President Emmanuel Macron was treating the fire as a national emergency, rushing to the scene and straight into meetings at the Paris police headquarters nearby.
-He pledged to rebuild the church and said would seek international help to do so.
+He pledged to rebuild the church and said he would seek international help to do so.

 “The worse has been avoided although the battle is not yet totally won,” the president said, adding that he would launch a national funding campaign on Tuesday and call on the world’s “greatest talents” to help rebuild the monument.